UrsSchmidt/aquila/aquila4c/README.md

 ## Installing the interpreter on Ubuntu

-Then run `cp aquila4c /usr/local/bin/aq`.
+Run `cp aquila4c /usr/local/bin/aq`.
 You might need sudo rights.
 You can then use `#!/usr/local/bin/aq` as the shebang in your scripts, which will call the interpreter.